pocomane/brewed-in-the-apocalypse/bita.md

 # Brewed in the Apocalypse

 This is a role playing game for 3-6 player.
 One person will play as the "Scenarist", while the others will play the "Protagonists".
+A variant for distributed scenarist responsibility among all the players is present.

 To play, you need 2 standard 6-sides dice (2 for each protagonist would be better), some white sheets, a pencil and eraser (a pencil for each player would